-Skeptics may understandably ask: How can a third party possibly win the presidency as long as we have the Electoral College?
-This is a really great question.
+Skeptics may understandably ask: How can a third party possibly win the presidency when we have the Electoral College?

-Most of us probably agree that the electoral college has got to go.
-Under our current system of voting, some votes in the United States matter way more than others and that’s just not the American way.
-We'll put it this way: Mathematically, a candidate could win the presidency by winning as little as 23 percent of the popular vote, which is illogical.
+Many of us probably agree that the Electoral College needs to go.
+Under our current system of voting, some votes in the United States matter way more than others, and that is just not the American way.
+Let's put it this way: Mathematically, a candidate could win the presidency by winning as little as 23 percent of the popular vote, which is illogical.
 Also illogical, Republicans have been able to nominate six of nine Supreme Court Justices, even though Republican presidential candidates have only won the popular vote ONCE in the past three decades.

 How can we get rid of this albatross?
-A constitutional amendment is the cleanest way to abolish the electoral college but is by far the most difficult to achieve.
-Under Article V of the U.S. Constitution, there are two ways this can be done:
+A constitutional amendment is the cleanest way to abolish the Electoral College but is by far the most difficult to achieve.
+Under Article V of the U.S. Constitution, there are two ways to pass an amendment:

-1) Receive two-thirds approval from both the House and Senate, plus ratification by three-fourths of the state legislatures (which, currently, is 38 states), or
+1) Receive two-thirds approval from both the House and Senate, plus ratification by three-fourths of the state legislatures (which, currently, is 38 states).

 2) If two-thirds of the state legislatures call for a Constitutional Convention.

-Because neither of these will happen anytime soon, we should go with Plan B and replace statewide winner-take-all laws with the National Popular Vote Interstate Compact (NPVIC), which would essentially accomplish the same goal.
+Because neither of these will likely happen anytime soon, we should jump to Plan B and replace statewide winner-take-all laws with the National Popular Vote Interstate Compact (NPVIC), which would basically accomplish the same goal.

-States with winner-take-all laws — which is every state except Maine and Nebraska — require the state to cast its electoral votes for the candidate with the most popular votes in the state.
+States with winner-take-all laws — which is every state except Maine and Nebraska — require the state to cast its electoral votes for the candidate who wins the popular vote in the state.
 The NPVIC is an agreement directly between the states that commits each state to cast its electoral votes for the presidential candidate who wins the national popular vote.
 As of the 2020 election, fifteen states plus Washington, D.C. had signed on to this pact, representing a total of 196 electoral votes.